The future? AI-enabled cloud solutions for asset management

 In the end, success in today’s highly complex media business is all about content – how to manage it, how to distribute it, how to sell it, how to make it easy for licensees to buy it, and how to understand the mine of data buried within.
 The ability to automatically enrich metadata using sophisticated AI technologies, coupled with the efficiencies, scalability, and cost savings of the cloud, are ushering in a new age of asset management.
 By gaining maximum leverage from content, their second-most valuable asset (with the first, of course, being people), media companies are primed for success in a competitive and ever-evolving market.

-About Benjamin Howell
+About Benjamin Howell, Veritone

 Benjamin Howell is the director of product management at Veritone, where he oversees product management, market analysis, agile development practices, and data-driven decision making.
 His end-to-end project management experience has a strong focus on back-end architecture, user interfaces, and design.